©

 Available free of charge in member towns, this 175-page guide is packed with ideas for getaways.
 The introductory map of France helps you spot the 100 destinations on your itinerary, from Limousin to Alsace, Brittany, the Dordogne… 🧭

-Have you spotted a town on your holiday route? ➡️ Each one is presented alphabetically with its heritage highlights, a map of the historic centre and all the useful addresses: accommodation, restaurants, public transport, car parks, motorhome parks.
-The perfect tool for discovering France in a different way, taking your time. 🧘
+Have you spotted a town on the way to your holiday? ➡️ Each one is presented alphabetically with its heritage nuggets and treasures to discover.
+With practical information too: market day, motorhome park, tourist office… The perfect tool for discovering France in a different way, by taking your time. 🧘

 Forget soulless motorway service areas for these authentic stops where heritage, crafts and local produce come together in harmony. 🍃